yhsmiley/pytorch-YOLOv4/README.md

     python demo_pytorch2onnx.py yolov4.pth dog.jpg 8 80 416 416
     ```

-  This script will generate 2 onnx models.
+  This script will generate 2 ONNX models.

   - One is for running the demo (batch_size=1)
   - The other one is what you want to generate (batch_size=batch_size)